1996: A Year That Transformed Wrestling -

 5. Sep 9th 1996… Bobby Heenan calls Meng “Haku” -

 During the Monday night wars between the WWF and WCW, there was a lot of merchandise that changed hands as it were.
 WCW was poaching talent from the WWF every month or so, adding more big names to their roster.
 Some came into the new production with much the same MO while others dramatically altered their in-ring personas.
-Often, one would sit in front of the television biting one’s lip waiting for the inevitable slip up where actors would stumble through their lines in interviews and possibly refer to their opponent by an old name or forget who they were wrestling for.
+Often, fans would sit in front of the television biting their lips in anticipation of the inevitable slip up where actors would stumble through their lines in interviews and possibly refer to their opponent by an old name or forget who they were wrestling for.
 Lex Luger came very close to saying “WWF” but quickly sputtered through his bit by adding a couple of letters in front of WCW.
 It was a close call and he was in his “prime” at the time.
 However, on the September 9th edition of Monday Nitro, Bobby “The Brain” Heenan got caught up in calling the action from the broadcaster’s booth and substituted Meng’s name with his WWF alter-ego “Haku”.
-It was amusing to hear the awkward silence afterward in the broadcaster's booth.
+It was amusing to hear the awkward silence in the broadcaster's booth afterward.
 Ironically, it was preceded by a near slip up for Eric Bischoff about half an hour earlier on the show.
-Almost makes one wonder if Freudian slips are contagious much like yawns.
-Either way, the slip marked an important occasion, in that the redundant characters of the old generation would soon be phased out.
-And they were.
-The “monster” unleashed by the nWo was the public.
-The crowds used the promotion of gang violence to indulge their own ids.
-They became a rowdy and disruptive rabble for years to come throwing trash at wrestlers and chanting disdain for whatever match they found trite.
+It almost makes you wonder if Freudian slips are contagious much like yawns.
+Either way, the slip marked an important occasion for acknowledging that the redundant characters of the old generation would soon be phased out completely.
+The new “monster” unleashed by the nWo was the public.
+The crowds used the promotion of gang violence to indulge their own psychological id drives.
+For years to come, they became a rowdy and disruptive rabble while throwing trash at wrestlers and chanting disdain for whatever match they found trite.

 4. Sep 16th 1996… Flair flicks nWo trash back out to crowd – Unchanging of the Guard